-However, no amount of press, research, training or persuasion, can help us avoid the wasted energy and missed opportunities that occur because of one simple fact: As individuals, we may not always respect those strengths.
-The idea deeply resonates with us — however, truly adopting a strength mindset may not follow.
-(I would venture to say that our behaviors reflect this discrepancy.)
+However, no amount of research, training or persuasion, can help us avoid the wasted energy and missed opportunities which occur because of one simple fact: As individuals, we may value strength identification, but respect for those same strengths does not always follow.
+The idea of strengths deeply resonates — but adopting an application mindset does not always follow.

-We tend to treat strength alignment, as if it were a luxury item — when in fact it essentially functions like water.
+We tend to treat strength alignment, as if it were a luxury item — when in fact it functions like water.
 A fundamental.
 A basic.
 A necessity.
-In fact, respecting our strengths is integral to Core Stability.
+Respecting our strengths is integral to building Core Stability.

-Weaving the notion of strengths into our conversations about work and work life, should become much more natural.
-There are opportunities that we often overlook.
-When have you freely shared with a team member: “You know, you have an incredible ability to do this — let’s be sure you have the opportunity to develop and apply this skill going forward.”
-Similarly, when is the last time you asked: “What do you see as my strengths?
-What am I missing that others might see in me?
-What do I complete decidedly well?”
+Weaving the notion of strength application into our conversations about work should become more natural, as there are opportunities that we often overlook.
+For example, when have you freely shared with a team member: “You know, you have an incredible ability to do this — let’s ensure you have the opportunity to develop and apply this skill going forward.”
+Similarly, when is the last time you asked: “It has come to my attention that I have this specific strength.
+Any ideas about how I might apply it going forward?”

-Now, what happened next?
-What was done with that information?
-Did anything change going forward?
-After we gather the information, that knowledge needs to serve as a guiding force, helping us (and others) through our own career journey.
-A campaign — so to speak.
+What happens next?
+What should be done with that information?
+Attempt to change the plan going forward.
+Let that knowledge serve as a guiding force, helping you (and others) through our own career journey.
+A campaign — so to speak — to apply our strengths.

-Aligning strengths with career won’t happen without a nudge in the right direction.
-We have to act as though we truly believe in its importance.
+Aligning strengths won’t happen without a nudge in the right direction.

-On some deep, foundational level, it is up to us to champion the mindset and lead that charge.
+It is up to us, to champion the mindset and lead that charge.

-Do you utilize a technique that helps others follow their strengths and incorporate them into their work lives?
+Do you utilize a technique that helps others apply their strengths and incorporate them into their work lives?
 Share it here.

 Dr. Marla Gottschalk is an Industrial/Organizational Psychologist.
 She is a charter member of the LinkedIn Influencer Program.
-Her thoughts on work life have appeared in various outlets including Talent Zoo, Forbes, Quartz and The Huffington Post.
+Her thoughts on work life have appeared in various outlets including Harvard Business Review, The Wall Street Journal, Quartz and The Huffington Post.